w3c/wot-thing-description/explainer/Explainer11.md

 ## What else is possible with the Thing Description specification?
-Besides the definitions of how a Thing description should be designed, there are other features provided around the TD, such as the TD context extensions and Thing Model definitions.
+Besides the definitions of how a Thing description should be designed, there are other features provided around the TD, such as the Protocol Binding concept, TD context extensions, and Thing Model definitions.

+### Protocol Binding
+Thing Description is not limited to http based interfaces as shown in the example above.
+In general, WoT is a protocol agnostic approach and provides a common mechanism to define how specific protocols such as MQTT, HTTP, CoAP or Modbus can be mapped to the WoT’s interaction properties-action-event abstraction within the Thing Description forms definition.
+More details is provide in the [Protocol Binding section](https://w3c.github.io/wot-thing-description/#protocol-bindings).

 ### TD Context Extensions
 Through JSON-LD serialization, the WoT Thing Description provides the ability to add context knowledge from additional namespaces.
 This mechanism can be used to enrich the Thing Description instances with additional (e.g., domain-specific) semantics.
 It can also be used to import additional Protocol Bindings or new security schemes in the future.